-Seek Help The WITS Programs are designed to reach beyond schools to protect children from peer victimization wherever they are.
+S eek Help The WITS Programs are designed to reach beyond schools to protect children from peer victimization wherever they are. ical role by teaching children to use their WITS in a variety of situations.

 Parents play a critical role by teaching children to use their WITS in a variety of situations.
 So what can you do to support WITS at home?